canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

-* CVE records, which mirror the per-vulnerability information available in the `Ubuntu Security Tracker <https://ubuntu.com/security/cves>`_ and contains information for known, publicly-disclosed vulnerabilities, even if security updates are not yet avalable.
+* CVE records, which mirror the per-vulnerability information available in the `Ubuntu Security Tracker <https://ubuntu.com/security/cves>`_ and contains information for known, publicly-disclosed vulnerabilities, even if security updates are not yet available.
 * Ubuntu Security Notices (USNs), which contain `announcements
   <https://ubuntu.com/security/notices>`_ of available security updates and the
   vulnerabilities they address.